zhenyahodges/SuggestIt/README.md

 * If not found returns: <span style="color:red">*'Email or password invalid.
 Please try again.'*</span>

 ### **Inputs:  Create**
-* Textarea: Max lenght 150 characters.
+* Textarea: Max length 150 characters.

 ### **Not Found**
 * If the page is not found, returns 404 page Not Found, with link back to the home page.